alexarne/Chart.js/report.md

 ## Onboarding experience

 We chose a new project, since we had trouble finding reasonable issues to work in in our previous project, Mockito.
-The onboarding experience with Chart.js was a bit more demanding than for Mockito.
-It required downloading pnpm, which did not cause much trouble.
-However, several of the team members had trouble building the project and running the tests, since it runs the tests in both Google Chrome and Firefox.
-If none of those are downloaded on the machine running the tests, the all tests will fail.
-For the members using WSL, there was some trouble with finding the correct binaries from the underlying windows OS, as well as some trouble with the browser crashing if it was already running before running the tests.
+Chart.js uses `pnpm` for easy, one-line configurations and automatic dependency resolution.
+However, their choice of testing framework revolves around comparing pixel values in image outputs, which caused significant trouble for all members where it was either working on Chrome but not Firefox, or the other way around, and was overall inconsistent with no documentation acknowledging this.
+Issues included errors if the browser was open prior to testing, if the browser was interacted with during testing, if either Chrome or Firefox was not installed, or if the Chrome binary was not configured as a WSL environment variable.

 ## Effort spent